Inverted Oscillators for Testing Gravity-induced Quantum Entanglement: III. Example of Experimental Realization

 where $g$ is the gravitational acceleration and $P_{\rm L/U}$ is the intracavity power of the lower/upper cavity.
 Since the levitated mirror is convex downward, the lower and upper cavity destabilizes and stabilizes its horizontal motion, respectively.
 The resonant frequency of the center mirror in the horizontal direction is

 where $a_{L/U}$ is the distance between the centers of curvature of the levitated mirror and the lower/upper mirror, and we used Eq.~\eqref{vertical balance} for the second equation.
 When $\omega^2_{\rm hor}$ is negative (positive), the levitated mirror behaves as an inverted (harmonic) oscillator.
-To prepare the initial state in a harmonic potential and then to switch to an inverted oscillator, we can effectively change $a_U$, as described in Appendix C. The frequency of the inverted oscillator is evaluated in the second line of Eq.~\eqref{omega hor}, where we ignored the contribution from $P_U$, because the $P_L$ term dominates after the change of $a_U$.
+To prepare the initial state in a harmonic potential and then to switch to an inverted oscillator, we can effectively change $a_U$, as described in Appendix~D. The frequency of the inverted oscillator is evaluated in the second line of Eq.~\eqref{omega hor}, where we ignored the contribution from $P_U$, because the $P_L$ term dominates after the change of $a_U$.
+In realizing levitated mirrors, the fabrication of $0.1$ mg curved mirrors and the suppression of photothermal effects are two major technical challenges.
+The former requires the development of fabrication techniques to realize precise curvature at the milligram scale without causing the mirror to crack under the stress of high-reflectivity coatings.
+The latter involves mitigating thermal distortions induced by absorption of laser light, which can significantly affect the stability of the optical trap.
+Despite these difficulties, various experimental efforts are underway to address them~\cite{Michimura2020}.

-Now we evaluate the decoherence effect of the shot noise in the horizontal direction.
+Now we estimate the decoherence effect of the shot noise in the horizontal direction.
 The lateral spread of the wave function of the levitated mirror at the time of the observable entanglement generation $\tau_{\rm ent}$ is